tlab-wide/V2X_E2E_Simulator/docs/GettingStarted/SetupUnityProject/index.md

 === "Ubuntu 22"
-    - Make sure that the terminal which you are using to run Unity Hub, Editor, or AWSIM doesn't have ROS 2 sourced.
+    - Make sure that the terminal which you are using to run Unity Hub, Editor, or V2X doesn't have ROS 2 sourced.
     - It is common to have ROS 2 sourced automatically with `~/.bashrc` or `~/.profile`.
 Make sure it is not obscuring your working environment:
         - Running Unity Hub from the Ubuntu GUI menu takes the environment configuration from `~/.profile`.
         - Running Unity Hub from the terminal uses the current terminal configuration from `~/.profile` and `~/.bashrc`.